thinkshout/thinkshout/blog/_posts/2012-07-05-engagement-scoring-a-case-for-native-drupal-crm.md

 - RedHen
 - Drupal Give
 - Drupal Planet
-short: Engagement scoring - often referred to as "engagement analytics" or "engagement metrics" - is a relatively new concept in measuring the interactions between site visitors and your website.
-Web analytics packages such as Google Analytics generally focus on measuring quantitative analytics - or the number of page visits and clicks.
-Engagement scoring focuses on measuring the quality of these interactions by weighting the value of different types of interactions.
-For example, sharing an article from your website to a social network might be worth 5 engagement points, whereas commenting on a blog post might be worth 10 engagement points.
+short: Measuring the interactions between site visitors and your website.
 author: sean
 ---
 **Engagement scoring** - often referred to as "engagement analytics" or "engagement metrics" - is a relatively new concept in measuring the interactions between site visitors and your website.
 Web analytics packages such as Google Analytics generally focus on measuring *quantitative* analytics - or the number of page visits and clicks.
 Engagement scoring focuses on measuring the *quality* of these interactions by weighting the value of different types of interactions.
 For example, sharing an article from your website to a social network might be worth *5 engagement points*, whereas commenting on a blog post might be worth *10 engagement points*.